FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 You should see the main page looking something like this:

-{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/not-logged-in.png" alt="The main page when logged out" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/consents-apps//not-logged-in.png" alt="The main page when logged out" class="img-fluid" figure=false %}

-Clicking on "Login Here" should redirect you to your FusionAuth installation, with a Twitter button as a login option.
+Clicking on "Login Here" should redirect you to your FusionAuth installation.

-{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/login-page.png" alt="The FusionAuth login page, with Twitter as an option" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/consents-apps/login-page.png" alt="The FusionAuth login page, with Twitter as an option" class="img-fluid" figure=false %}

 Clicking the "Login with Twitter" button should redirect you to Twitter to complete the authentication.

-{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/twitter-page.png" alt="The Twitter page asking permission to authenticate you to your FusionAuth instance" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/consents-apps/twitter-page.png" alt="The Twitter page asking permission to authenticate you to your FusionAuth instance" class="img-fluid" figure=false %}

 Entering your Twitter credentials should now redirect you back to the app's root page, where you should see a logged in message.

-{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/logged-in.png" alt="The root page message for logged in users" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/consents-apps/logged-in.png" alt="The root page message for logged in users" class="img-fluid" figure=false %}

 Clicking on the "Members Only area" link should take you to `users/me`, showing a JSON object representing your profile on FusionAuth (with the username from Twitter).

-{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/users-me.png" alt="The users/me page showing the user's FusionAuth profile" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/consents-apps/users-me.png" alt="The users/me page showing the user's FusionAuth profile" class="img-fluid" figure=false %}

 ## Where to next with Express and FusionAuth?